 What are Career Assessments?

 Career Assessments are tools that help individuals identify and understand a variety ofpersonal attributes such as personality preferences, skills, strengths, interests and values.The results can be used as part of the career exploration and decision-making process toidentify possible career and work environment options.
-University of California, Merced students have an opportunity to take several Career Assessments.Access to and Interpretation of these assessments is offered through the Center for Career and Professional Advancement within the Office for Service, Leadership and Careerin the Division of Student Affairs.
+University of California, Merced students have an opportunity to take several Career Assessments.Access to and Interpretation of these assessments is offered through the Student Career Center within the Office for Service, Leadership and Career in the Division of Student Affairs.
 Please be sure to activate your Handshake account to create appointments and for appointment reminders.

 The O*Net Interest Profiler can help you find out what your interests are and how they relate to the world of work.
 You can use the resultsto help you decide what kinds of careers you might want to explore.
 If you would like to take the O*Net Interest Profiler, please follow the 5 steps.